 I was a little lost for words as the answer was actually a shop run by a couple of our friends, Kenny and Steve, in Aldershot called ‘Blow Jobs’!

 Danny and I chatted to the band’s tour manager, Steve.
-He was kind of managing them too I think.
-Danny remembers him describing the way that people would break open lamp posts to run the power for illegal raves in Manchester.
+He was kind of managing them too.
+He described how people would break open lamp posts to run the power for illegal raves in Manchester.

 I had been telling everyone I knew to come to this gig.
 Including, our mate Billy Campbell who also worked in Our Price and later went on to run Names Records, releasing awesome music by King Creosote, Alela Diane and The Earlies.